- ACRONYMS AND DEFINITIONS

 - Manufacturer recommendation

-- The vitamin should be taken at least 2 hours before or after orlistat is taken [10]
+- The manufacturer recommends taking a once-daily multivitamin containing vitamins A, D, E, and K during orlistat therapy.
+The vitamin should be taken at least 2 hours before or after orlistat.
+[10]

 - Liver injury

-- In the postmarketing setting, 13 cases of liver failure (1 with Alli® and 12 with Xenical®) have been reported in patients receiving orlistat.
-Twelve of the cases occurred in foreign countries, and one was in the U.S. In some cases, patients were taking other medications known to be hepatotoxic.
-The FDA reviewed data pertaining to orlistat and hepatotoxicity and concluded that there is no conclusive evidence that orlistat causes liver damage.
+- In the postmarketing setting, 13 cases of liver failure, one with Alli® and twelve with Xenical®, have been reported in patients receiving orlistat.
+Twelve cases occurred in foreign countries, and one was in the U.S. In some cases, patients were taking other medications known to be hepatotoxic.
+The FDA reviewed data on orlistat and hepatotoxicity and found there is no conclusive evidence it causes liver damage.
 [13]

 - Kidney toxicity

-- Orlistat may indirectly increase the absorption of oxalate from the intestines and lead to hyperoxaluria.
-Rare cases of oxalate nephrolithiasis and oxalate nephropathy with renal failure have been reported in patients receiving orlistat.
+- Orlistat may indirectly increase intestinal oxalate absorption and lead to hyperoxaluria.
+Rare cases of oxalate nephrolithiasis and nephropathy with renal failure have been reported in patients receiving orlistat.
 Use caution and monitor renal function in patients with kidney disease.

 - Kidney stones

-- Orlistat may increase oxalate absorption.
-Hyperoxaluria is a risk factor for kidney stone formation (see hyperoxaluria and kidney stones).
+- Orlistat can indirectly increase the absorption of oxalate, a kidney-stone-promoting organic acid found in food (see hyperoxaluria and kidney stones).
 Use caution when prescribing to patients with a history of calcium oxalate stones.
 [10,14]

 - Pregnancy

-- Patients with known hypersensitivity to orlistat or to any component of this product
+- Known hypersensitivity to orlistat or any component of this product

 - Kidney disease

-- Only a minimal amount of orlistat is absorbed systemically, so kidney disease is not expected to affect its elimination.
-Orlistat may cause hyperoxaluria which can lead to kidney injury and kidney stones.
+- Orlistat undergoes minimal systemic absorption, so kidney disease is not expected to affect its elimination.
+Orlistat may cause hyperoxaluria, which can lead to kidney injury and kidney stones.

 - Liver disease

-- Only a minimal amount of orlistat is absorbed systemically, so liver disease is not expected to affect its elimination.
+- Orlistat undergoes minimal systemic absorption, so liver disease is not expected to affect its elimination.
 [10]

 - Malabsorption Syndromes

-- Patients with malabsorption syndromes (ex. chronic pancreatitis, shortened bowels, celiac sprue) should not take orlistat [10]
+- Patients with malabsorption syndromes (e.g., chronic pancreatitis, shortened bowels, celiac sprue) should not take orlistat [10]

-- Substantial and/or rapid weight loss can increase the risk of gallstones.
+- Substantial and/or rapid weight loss increases the risk of cholelithiasis.
 In the Xendos trial, gallstones were reported in 2.9% of orlistat-treated patients and 1.8% of placebo-treated patients.
 [10]

 - NOTE: The drug interactions presented here are NOT all-inclusive.
 Other interactions may exist.
 Drug interaction checkers provide the most efficient and practical way to check for interactions among multiple medications.
 A free interaction checker is available from Drugs.com (see Drugs.com interactions checker).